 Then the questions begin.
 One of the board members asks why the subcommittee didn’t look at some other options.
 Another board member questions the price of the suggested solution.
 A third board member tells a horror story about their experiences with a similar situation.
 A fourth member raises some other objection.
 Before long, all of the subcommittee’s hard work is down the drain and everyone goes back to the board.
 The worst part?
 After lots and lots of hard work by the subcommittee, nothing got accomplished.

 Consider the irony.
 The subcommittee was made up of people who were interested enough in the issue to volunteer in the first place.
 They then did their research and came to their conclusions and presented them with sincere interest and expertise.
-But after all that hard work, the is no closer to solving their problems and many of the subcommittee members wind up frustrated and angry.
+But after all that hard work, the organization is no closer to solving their problems and many of the subcommittee members wind up frustrated and angry.

 A board I was on solved this problem with a simple dictate: after the subcommittee makes their , the board is allowed to ask up to three questions.
 If any member needs to ask more questions than that, they should either join the subcommittee or stop their questioning and ratify the recommendation.
 After all, if the subcommittee is A) staffed with board members the other members respect and , and B) the subcommittee did their research properly (see point A above) then why undermine their efforts?
 And if the opposing members are adamant enough about their objections, then let them put their money where their mouth is and get involved in the process they claim to care so much about.